 Michael Chiappone has been a Social Worker for the past 17 years.
-His work has primarily focused on assisting people who are homeless, mentally ill or living with Substance Use Disorder.
+His work has primarily focused on assisting people who are homeless, mentally ill, or living with Substance Use Disorder.
 He also sees clients who seek help for a variety of reasons.
 For most of his career, he worked at Hope House Ministries, a highly respected not-for-profit agency.
-He held two positions at Hope House; Director of Project Hope II, a program that worked specifically with the chronic homeless population.
-He also assisted in the development and implementation of Hope Academy, a non-traditional, long-term treatment facility for substance abuse.
+He held two positions at Hope House, Director of Project Hope II, a program that worked specifically with the chronic homeless population.
+He also assisted in developing and implementing Hope Academy, a non-traditional, long-term treatment facility for substance abuse.
 Currently, he works full-time as a Coordinator at a SUD treatment facility.

 Patricia Rameau, LMSW

 Patricia is currently a school social worker for a public school district in New York State.
 She has over 12 years of experience working in a school district within a residential treatment facility for at risk youth.
 Her passion is assisting young people in realizing their full potential.